 The term "Public pool" is defined as any pool, other than a private residential pool, intended to be used collectively by numbers of persons, and operated by any person whether the person be an owner, lessee, operator, or concessionaire, and regardless of whether a fee for use is charged.
 A public pool includes, but is not limited to, pools operated by a person in a park, school, licensed child care facility, group home, motel, camp, resort, apartment building, club, condominium, hotel, manufactured home park, or political subdivision.

 If you receive a "error message" when opening the application, see Error message when opening a PDF (PDF) for solution or download the PDF and open it with Reader or Acrobat, instead of within your browser.

 A final pool construction inspection will need to be scheduled with the Minnesota Department of Health prior to opening a pool for public use.

 To schedule a construction opening inspection, please contact:

 For the annual May seasonal reopening inspections, please contact the local health department that has issued your license.

 - Minnesota State and Local Food, Pools and Lodging Contacts Licensing Jurisdiction Map

-- Minnesota State and Local Food, Pools and Lodging Contacts (PDF)
+- Minnesota State and Local Food, Pools and Lodging Contacts Book (PDF)